-We have previously identified the following material weaknesses:
+We have identified the following material weaknesses:

 - We did not design or maintain an effective control environment commensurate with our financial reporting requirements.
 We lacked a sufficient number of professionals with an appropriate level of accounting knowledge, training and experience to appropriately analyze, record and disclose accounting matters timely and accurately.
 Additionally, the limited personnel resulted in our inability to consistently establish appropriate authorities and responsibilities in pursuit of our financial reporting objectives, as demonstrated by, among other things, our insufficient segregation of duties in our accounting function.
-This material weakness further contributed to the material weakness below. - We did not design and maintain formal accounting policies, processes, and controls to analyze, account for and disclose significant and unusual transactions, including business combinations, accounting for stock-based compensation, analysis of goodwill and indefinite-lived asset impairment and contingent consideration. - For our systems, some of the former finance staff-maintained IT access to systems and controls.
+This material weakness further contributed to the material weakness below. - We did not design and maintain formal accounting policies, processes and controls to analyze, account for and disclose complex transactions, including accounting for stock-based compensation and analysis of goodwill impairment.
+For our systems, some of the former finance staff maintained IT access to systems and controls.